glitchdotcom/friendly-words/README.md

 `words/teams.txt`

 > This is a list of synonyms for "team".

+`words/collections.txt`

+> This is a list of synonyms for "collection".

 For our purposes, the predicates are mostly verbs and adjectives.